LadyAtmosphere/LadyAtmosphere.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Pinya Wang is a teacher of Environmental Science at NUIST.
-Her research interests include....
+Her research interests include the numerical and theoretical study of air quality, extreme weather events, and their interactions, and the interactions between natural variability and anthropogenic forcing.
 {style="text-align: justify;"}